mohamed-said-ibrahem/Computer-Vision/README.md

 To initialize the tracker you need to define a template by drawing a bounding box around the object to be tracked in the first frame of the video.

 For each of the subsequent frames the tracker will update an affine transform that warps the current frame so that the template in the first frame is aligned with the warped current frame.

+Write a function that computes the optimal local motion from frame I t to frame I t+1 that minimizes the error L. The function takes three inputs: the current frame I t , the next frame I t+1 , and an (4 x 1) vector that represents a rectangle on the image frame I t .
+The four components of the rectangle are [x,y,w,h], where (x, y) is the top-left corner and (w, h) is the width and height of the bounding box.
+The rectangle is inclusive, i.e., in includes all the four corners.
+Start with the first frame provides I 0 , detect the object to be tracked (car/helicopter), and draw the (4 x 1) rectangle over the detected object.
+Iterate over the rest of the frames and output a tracking video of the object.